-APPENDIX SECTION A
+SECTION A

-Operational Procedures: Protocol to Suspension Activities Leading to Possible Suspension
+Protocol to Suspension Activities Leading to Possible Suspension

-In accordance with the Act section 306 (1) a principal shall consider whether to suspend a pupil if he or she the principal believes that the pupil has engaged in any of the following activities while at school, at a school related activity, or in other circumstances where engaging in the Activity will have an impact on school climate:
+In accordance with the Act section 306 (1) a principal shall consider whether to suspend a pupil if the principal that the pupil has engaged in any of the following activities while at school, at a school related activity, or in other circumstances where engaging in the Activity will have an impact on school climate:

 - 1. Uttering a threat to inflict serious bodily harm on another person - 2.
-Possessing alcohol, illegal drugs or, unless the pupil is a medical cannabis user, cannabis - 3.
-Possessing cannabis, unless the pupil is a medical cannabis user - 4.
-3. Being under the influence of alcohol or, unless the pupil is a medical cannabis user, cannabis - 5.
-Being under the influence of cannabis, unless the pupil is a medical cannabis user - 6.
-4. Swearing at a teacher or at another person in a position of authority - 7.
-5. Committing an act of vandalism that causes extensive damage to school property at the pupil's school or to property located on the premises of the pupil's school - 8.
-6. Bullying - 9.
-7. Any other activity that is an activity for which a principal may suspend a pupil under the policy of the board.
+Possessing alcohol, illegal drugs or, unless the pupil is a medical cannabis user, cannabis. - 3.
+Being under the influence of alcohol or, unless the pupil is a medical cannabis user, cannabis. - 4.
+Swearing at a teacher or at another person in a position of authority - 5.
+Committing an act of vandalism that causes extensive damage to school property at the pupil's school or to property located on the premises of the pupil's school - 6.
+Bullying - 7.
+Any other activity that is an activity for which a principal may suspend a pupil under the policy of the board.